 “Researchers have found strong evidence that very young children innately want to help, and if allowed to do so will continue helping, voluntarily, through the rest of childhood and into adulthood,” says Peter Gray, Ph.D., research professor at Boston College.

-Studies have also shown that being rewarded for an act changes children’s attitudes towards the act, and discourages them from wanting to do it again on their own.
-A simple “thank you” or positive words of encouragement can be enough of an acknowledgement.
+Before you offer your toddler a reward for their help, consider this: studies have shown that being rewarded for an act changes children’s attitudes towards the act, and discourages them from wanting to do it again on their own.
+A simple “thank you” or positive words of encouragement can be enough acknowledgement.

 Some ways to incorporate routines are:

 - Wake up time: sing songs, open the blinds, make the bed, change clothes

 - Before meals: wash hands, get a water cup, sit at the table, say a prayer or sing a song